DarkSharpness/REIMU/docs/manual.md

 ### Installation

-To run the simulator, you need `xmake` and `gcc-12` or higher.
+To run the simulator, you need `xmake` and `gcc-12` (including `g++-12`) or higher.
 If you don't have them installed, refer to [installation](installation.md) for more details.
 Then, install the simulator using the following commands:

 ```shell
 git clone git@github.com:DarkSharpness/REIMU.git